amirkogit/OpenCVTestGround/samples/Plugin_Basics/README.md

 2. Build the project 'Plugin_User'

 The file generated in Step 1 (median_filter_plugin.dll) should be copied into debug or release folder under the sub-folder 'filter_plugins' because Qt will search under this folder for all plugins.

+## Hello_Qt_OpenCV
+This project demonstrates how to use Qt's resources and linguistic module